Aramdhann/kitameraki_recruitment_Aramdhann/README.md

 - `description`: A brief description of the task.

-- `dueDate`: An optional due date for the task.
+- `due`: An optional due date for the task.

 ## Deployment